A-G-Shaikh/a-g-shaikh.github.io/_posts/2024-12-05-on-learning-arabic.markdown

 ### Introduction

 > Is learning Arabic really that important ?
 Can’t I get by with English instead ?
 What’s wrong with using a translation ?
 What do I hope to achieve with my efforts ?
-Can I get by without all this grammar ?
+Can't I get by without all this grammar ?

 These questions inevitably surface in the mind of every Arabic, let alone any language learner.
 It is important to bear in mind however,that learning a language and even having the resources to study such subjects is a privilege granted to only a few us.
 It’s something we get to do, rather than have to do.